knobs-dials/pg_queries/README.md

 # pg_queries
+![screenshot](https://raw.githubusercontent.com/scarfboy/pg_queries/master/screenshot.png "screenshot")

 Show current and recent postgresql queries, on the command line, based on pg_stat_activity table.

-![screenshot](https://raw.githubusercontent.com/scarfboy/pg_queries/master/screenshot.png "screenshot")

-Yes, much like pg_top, but aimed more specifically at finding clients that could use a little work, highlighting slow queries, idle in transaction connections, that kind of thing.
+Yes, much like pg_top, but aimed more specifically at finding clients that could use a little work.

 Shows
-- amount of active, idle, idle in transaction, and max connections
 - most recent query for idle in transaction connections
 - current active queries
-  - amount of query time (estimated, with a resolution relating our polling interval)
+  - amount of query time (estimated, with a resolution related to our polling interval)
   - colored by query type
-  - trying to usefully present wait_event, wait_event_type (working on it)
+  - trying to show what each is waiting on, like locks or WAL (still working on how to present wait_event, wait_event_type)
-- recent queries (based on us having seen them, not on idle state in an unused workers)
+- recent queries (based on us having seen them, not on idle state in an unused workers) so they don't disappear in a flash
+- amount of active, idle, idle in transaction, and max connections

 Can filter out things that are done quickly